Dwelling on the crossroad of history and perpetuity is an inimitable masterpiece that ornaments Agra.

 Accessibility isn’t a problem with Taj Mahal.
 You can reach this marvel via air, roads, train and what not.
 Just finalize what suits your travel plan and get going.
 Want us to elaborate?
 Here you go!

-By Air: Agra does have a domestic airport, which is easily accessible from Delhi.
-If you are a foreign traveler and want to avoid the chaos on the roads and on trains, this is the best option for you.
+Agra does have a domestic airport, which is easily accessible from Delhi.
+However, if you are a foreign traveler and want to avoid the chaos on the roads and on trains, this is the best option for you.
 Thank us later, maybe?